Blog Article / 11 July 2018

 - Westerplatte peninsula where the Second World War began

-- European Solidarity Centre dedicated to the history of Solidarity movement
+- European Solidarity Centre dedicated to the history of the Solidarity movement

 Much smaller than Gdańsk, Sopot – known as the summer capital of Poland – also offers innumerable tourist attractions ranging from the wonderful wooden pier, beautiful beach, luxury spas to the Crooked House and Monte Cassino street.